2-generated axial algebras of Monster type $(2\beta, \beta)$: Basics

 \section{Basics}

 We start by recalling the definition and basic features of axial algebras.
-Let $R$ be a ring with identity where $2$ is invertible and let $\mathcal S$ be a finite subset of $R$ with $1\in\mathcal S$.
+Let $R$ be a ring with identity and let $\mathcal S$ be a finite subset of $R$ with $1\in\mathcal S$.
 A {\it fusion law} on $\mathcal S$ is a map